 Associate Professor of Philosophy and Graduate Director for the new interdisciplinary PhD program in Argumentation Studies at the University of Windsor (Canada), Cross-appointed to Women’s Studies, a Fellow of the Centre for Research on Reasoning, Argumentation and Rhetoric (CRRAR).
 I helped found and remain active in the Association for Feminist Epistemologies, Methodologies, Metaphysics, and Science Studies (FEMMSS).
 I am also active in the Canadian Society for Women in Philosophy (C-SWIP) and the Ontario Society for Studies in Argumentation (OSSA).

-On-line, in addition to developing Critical Thinking Squared and the accompanying blog — both part of this site, there is an interview on CJAM Radio from March 2012.
+This site includes Critical Thinking Squared and the accompanying blog.
 I am a signatory of the online petitions in support of the gendered conference campaign; please visit the official and unofficial petitions for details.
-My views on gender and feminism have also been cited in The Toronto Star, here.
+My views on gender and feminism have also been cited in The Toronto Star, here, and most recently I’ve been interviewed on CBC Radio and on WDET/NPR regarding the new PhD program in Argumentation Studies.

 I currently coordinate both of the required courses for the Argumentation PhD.
 In the coming years, in Philosophy, I expect to teach graduate courses on the epistemologies of ignorance (agnotology) and on other topics related to feminist and liberatory epistemology.
 For Fall 2018, this involves a graduate course on feminist standpoint epistemology.
 Undergraduate courses that I regularly teach include: (34-160) reasoning skills; (34-236/53-236) feminist philosophies; (34-257) philosophy of science; (34-260) informal logic — fallacies; (34-359/53-300) women, knowledge & reality; (34-255) knowledge, science & society; (34-473) pragmatism.